makrai/notes/essebbar21-aspect-based-senti-fr.md

 # 1 Intro

 * work in SA continues to rapidly grow in new directions (Lin and Luo, 2020)
+  * Lin, P. and Luo, X.
+    A survey of sentiment analysis based on machine learning NLP and Chinese Computing 9th CCF International Conference, NLPCC 2020,
 * ABSA aims to split the text into Aspects (attributes or components of a product or service) and then give to each aspect a Sentiment level: positive, negative or neutral
 * ABSA tasks:
-  * The Opinion Target Extraction which aims at extracting the target (i.e the words reflecting the aspect)
+  * Opinion Target Extraction: extracting the words reflecting the aspect
+  * Aspect-Category Detection
-  * The Aspect-Category Detection which aims at detecting the different types of aspects that are evoked in a text
+    * detecting the different types of aspects that are evoked in a text
-  * The Aspect Sentiment Classification (ASC) for which the objective is to associate a sentiment polarity to each identified aspect
+  * Aspect Sentiment Classification (ASC): associate a sentiment polarity to each identified aspect
     * In this paper, we focus on ASC
     * Pre-Trained Models (PTM) appear to be very promising solutions but